Gabi Siboni

-Biography
+Early life and education

 Siboni grew up in Safed, Israel.
 After enlisting to the IDF Siboni was assigned to the Golani Brigade, and served as a soldier and as an infantry officer.
 He served in the Litani Operation as a platoon leader, First Lebanon War as a company commander and commanded the brigade’s reconnaissance unit (Sayeret Golani), the brigade's reconnaissance unit in counter-guerrilla operations in South Lebanon.
 Within the scope of his Reserve service he served as chief of staff of the Golani Brigade.
 Siboni served as the chief of staff of a division during the Second Lebanon War and he presently serves as a senior planner for the IDF.

 Siboni is a national security specialist and the director of the Military and Strategic Affairs Program as well as of the Cyber Security Program at the Tel Aviv University's Institute for National Security Studies (INSS).
 Siboni is also the editor of the Military and Strategic Affairs Journal (to be named Cyber, Intelligence and Security Journal as of September 2016).
 He serves as a senior consultant to the IDF and other Israeli security organizations.

 In addition, Siboni is the deputy and chief methodologist of the IDF's Research Center for Force Deployment and Buildup.
 In this scope he develops strategic & operational warfare concepts for various domains, including: integrated combat in complex and densely populated areas, cyber defense and cyber warfare, cognitive and influence warfare and more.
 He also develops methodologies for computerized simulation for various needs, including for military operations.

-Siboni holds a B.Sc. and M.Sc. in engineering from Tel Aviv University and a doctorate in geographic information systems (GIS) from Ben-Gurion University., and is as a professor at the Francisco de Vitoria University in Madrid, where he serves as deputy director of the Cyber Security Management program and as head of Academic and Technological Research.
+Siboni holds a B.Sc. and M.Sc. in engineering from Tel Aviv University and a doctorate in geographic information systems (GIS) from Ben-Gurion University.